pbloem/peterbloem.nl/blog/pca-4.md

 The hyperparameter $k$ gives us a classic under/overfitting tradeoff.
 For low $k$, we have little space to model many aspects of our users and movies.
 We won't fit much of the pattern in the data, but we can be sure that we are ignoring any noise.
 If $k$ gets higher, we can model the existing ratings more accurately, but at some point we will also be capturing more and more of the noise.
 At this point we are fitting the original ratings too accurately, and the representations may no longer generalize to user/movie pairs for which the rating is unknown.

 One interesting aspect about the movie recommendation problem is that the matrix that we decompose is incomplete.
 As a first line of attack, we just set the missing values to $0$ and applied the matrix decomposition anyway.
 In practice, this tells the algorithm to optimize for a lot of values that we actually don't want to optimize for.
-What we can do instead, is compute the minimization objective _only for the missing values_.
+What we can do instead, is compute the minimization objective _only for the known values_.

 It's easy to see how this should be done if we open up the minimization objective a little.
 Focusing on the square of the norm, we see that